 - Free home delivery of medications within the pharmacy service zone.

 How do I register for ARTARx?

-- Members that sign up for the ARTARx plan will have their information shared with the ARTARx pharmacy to create a customer record.
+- ARTA members that sign up for the ARTARx benefit plans will have their information shared with the ARTARx pharmacy to create a customer record.
 This will include your name, date of birth, home address, and telephone number.
 Some additional information will be requested by the pharmacy staff when preparing your prescriptions.